Prince Nana: All Elite Wrestling / Return to ROH (2023–present)

-On July 23, 2022, at Death Before Dishonor, Prince Nana returned and announced he had purchased Tully Blanchard Enterprises and reformed The Embassy, with Brian Cage, Kaun and Toa Liona.
+On July 23, 2022, at Death Before Dishonor, Prince Nana returned and announced he had purchased Tully Blanchard Enterprises and reformed The Embassy, with Brian Cage, Bishop Kaun and Toa Liona.
 The trio would go on to defeat the team of Alex Zayne, Blake Christian and Tony Deppen during the preshow.
 At Final Battle, Cage, Liona and Kaun, defeated Dalton Castle and The Boys, to win the ROH World Six-Man Tag Team Championships, under Nana's guidance.
 This victory marked the first time in his 20-year history with the company that Prince Nana had managed his Embassy clientele to ROH gold.